dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 In this problem you estimate the force required to buckle a strut, F

 such as a leg bone landing on the ground.
 The strut has Young's modulus 𝑌, thickness ℎ, width 𝑤, and length 𝑙.
 The force 𝐹 has de- ∆x flected the strut by Δ𝑥, producing a torque 𝐹Δ𝑥.
-Find the restoring torque and the approximate condition on 𝐹 for 𝐹Δ𝑥 to exceed the restoring torque—whereupon the strut buckles.
+Find the restoring torque and the approximate condition on 𝐹 for 𝐹Δ𝑥 to exceed the restoring torque — whereupon the strut buckles.

 Problem 9.19